hollowaykeanho/Upscaler/README.md

 # Holloway's Upscaler - for Image and Video
 [![Holloway's Upscaler](artworks/logo-1200x630.svg)](https://github.com/hollowaykeanho/Upscaler)
-This project is a consolidation of various compiled open-source AI image upscaler products for a working CLI friendly image and video upscaling program.
+This project is a consolidation of various compiled open-source AI image/video upscaling product for a working CLI friendly image and video upscaling program.
-It is configured to be ready for work right at the get-go.